Asian American LEAD

 Leadership: Giving youth every opportunity we are able to offer to help develop skills and experiences as leaders.
 Whether it is planning an activity, public speaking or facilitating a discussion, staff give youth opportunities while providing guidance, support and resources, to become leaders and own their AALEAD programs to make it their own.

-Administrative Volunteer (Volunteer Opportunity)
+Curriculum Development Volunteer (Volunteer Opportunity)